nmschorr/nulsws-python/nulsws_python/README.md

-# nuls-python-connect
+# nulsws_python

 This is the repository for the (as yet unfinished) Python 3.7 libs - enabling connections to the Nuls blockchain modules and platform via Nulstar and Websockets.

-### JSON and WebSockets
+## Description

+### Nuls Messaging
 Every Nuls
 microservice is both a client and a server.
 Therefore a full-duplex, bi-directional communication protocol is needed.
 It needs to implement a special type